springer-math/Mathematics-of-Epidemics-on-Networks/docs/paper/paper.md

 #### Examples

 We demonstrate this first with an SEIR example.
-To demonstrate some of the flexibility we allow some individuals to have a higher rate of transitioning from ``'E'`` to ``'I'`` and some partnerships to have a higher transmission rate.
+To demonstrate additional flexibility we allow some individuals to have a higher rate of transitioning from ``'E'`` to ``'I'`` and some partnerships to have a higher transmission rate.
 This is done by adding weights to the contact network `G` which scale the